 During sleep, your body produces extra protein molecules that reinforce your ability to fight infection.
-If you think you are developing a cold, the best way to treat it probably would be to go to bed in time and get 7 hours of deep sleep.
+If you think you are developing a cold, the best way to treat it probably would be to go to bed in time and get seven hours of deep sleep.

 6. Sleep Reduces Your Risk of Diabetes

 Disturbed sleep cycle can lead to type 2 diabetes by affecting how your body processes glucose.
-Lesser hours of sleep lead to higher blood levels of inflammatory proteins which increases the risk of diabetes and heart disease.
+Less hours of sleep lead to higher blood levels of inflammatory proteins which increases the risk of diabetes and heart disease.
 Sleeping well is crucial to defend your body against inflammation and diabetes.